expyriment.stimuli.Video

 When showing videos in large dimensions, and your computer is not fast enough, frames might be dropped!
 When using Video.wait_frame() or Video.wait_end(), dropped video frames will be reported and logged.

-__init__(filename, backend=None, position=None)
+__init__(filename, resizing=None, audio_backend=None, position=None)

 Create a video stimulus.